Skip to main content

 Deploying Java Applications

-This comprehensive guide covers everything you need to know about deploying Java applications with Flux-Orbit, from simple Spring Boot applications to complex microservices using Maven or Gradle.
+This comprehensive guide covers everything you need to know about deploying Java applications via Deploy with Git, from simple Spring Boot applications to complex microservices using Maven or Gradle.

 Overview